 Are there disadvantages to slugging?

 Yes!
 Petroleum jelly can stain fabric, especially when too much is used.
 If you’re ready to take the leap (or slide?) and start slugging, remember the golden skincare rule: a little goes a long way.
-A small amount will give you a glazed, slugged look to your skin and save your pillowcases!

 So who should avoid slugging?